 c) The availability of expertise in different scientific fields and a variety of teaching methods offered by the Research Doctorate Network make possible broaden the spectrum of the scientific projects to be realized by the PhD candidates.

-• Heart failure, cardiomyopathies and arrhythmogenesis
+a) Heart failure, arrhythmias and hypertension.

-• Non-invasive imaging diagnostics of cardio-vascular disease
+b) Non-invasive imaging of cardio-vascular diseases;

 At the end of the course PhD scholars are expected: